|View the Fall Newsletter here|

 Students will learn fundamentals, such as opening files, adding columns, printing, saving, editing and formatting a file.
 Basic computer skills required.

-On the 4th Tuesday morning at 10am, enjoy a movie in the lower-level meeting room of the library.
-Light refreshments provided.
+On the 4th Tuesday morning of each month at 9:30am, enjoy a movie in the lower-level meeting room of the library.
+Light refreshments will be provided.

 September 27 - The King's Speech